cutlersr/iggypop/README.rst

-Sequence optimization parameters are set in yaml files using `dnachisel` `specifications <https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html>`_.
-The following yaml snippet excludes BsaI sites, prevent changes to the first 200 base pairs of the sequencs, and enforces synonymous changes to the coding sequence:
+Sequence optimization parameters are set in YAML files using `dnachisel` `specifications <https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html>`_.
+The following YAML snippet sets dnachisel constraints to exclude BsaI sites, prevent changes to the first 200 base pairs of the sequence, and enforce synonymous changes:

 .. code:: yaml
     constraints
-        # RE sites to avoid
-          - type: AvoidPattern
+          - type: AvoidPattern			# Pattern/RE site to avoid
             pattern: BsaI_site
             strand: both
-        # Prevent changes in the first 200 base pairs
+          - type: AvoidChanges			# Prevent changes in the first 200 base pairs
-          - type: AvoidChanges
             location: [1, 200]
-        # Force changes to be synonymous
+          - type: EnforceTranslation		# Force changes to be synonymous
-          - type: EnforceTranslation

-You can also change settings on the command line.
-This will use `use_best_codon` optimization, an *S. cerevisiae* codon table, BsaI sites for assemblies, and 300 bp oligos:
+You can also change settings on the command line, which overrides the parameters in the YAML file.

 .. code:: bash

-    ./iggypop.py cds  --i in/cds_test.fasta  --species s_cerevisiae    \
+    ./iggypop.py cds  --i in/cds_test.fasta  --species s_cerevisiae    \	# use S. cerevisiae codon table
-                      --base_3p_end AGAGACG  --base_5p_end CGTCTCA     \
+                      --base_3p_end AGAGACG  --base_5p_end CGTCTCA     \	# use BsaI ends instead of default BsmBI
-                      --codon_opt use_best_codon  --oligo_length 300
+                      --codon_opt use_best_codon  --oligo_length 300		# ubc w/ 300 bp oligos

-Command line arguments override the paramaters set in the yaml file.

 Genbank File Mode
 ------------------

-The parameters for optimized GenBank files are set with annotations according to `dnachisel's genbank API <https://edinburgh-genome-foundry.github.io/DnaChisel/genbank/genbank_api.html>`_.
-Adding annotations is a bit of a pain, but you can use `iggypop format` to speed this up; the optimization parameters are specified in a yaml file; once formatted you can run with `iggypop.py gb`
+The parameters for optimizing GenBank files are set with annotations according to `dnachisel's genbank API <https://edinburgh-genome-foundry.github.io/DnaChisel/genbank/genbank_api.html>`_. `./iggypop.py format` is used to annotate the gb file using parameters specified in a YAML; once formatted, oligos can are then generated with `./iggypop.py gb`

 .. code:: bash